Cursalo/gerardo.work/portfolio-documentation.md

 ## URL Structure
 - `/`: Main application view
-- `/admin`: Admin dashboard for managing projects and worlds
 - `/world/:worldId`: View a specific world by ID
 - `/project/:customLink`: View a project world using a custom link